MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.42.md

 (v) The condition set forth at paragraph (q)(1)(ii) of this section applies.

-(r) *Upper Mississippi River National Wildlife and Fish Refuge* - (1) *Migratory game bird hunting.* We allow hunting of migratory game birds on designated areas of the refuge subject to the following conditions:
+(r) *Upper Mississippi River National Wildlife and Fish Refuge*—(1) *Migratory game bird hunting.* We allow hunting of migratory game birds on designated areas of the refuge subject to the following conditions:

 (i) We prohibit migratory bird hunting from March 16 through August 31 each year.